The Restructuring Review: Germany

-The preparation of an insolvency plan may be initiated by the debtor's management or by the insolvency administrator; the latter either on her or his own initiative or upon request of the creditors' committee.
+The preparation of an insolvency plan may be initiated by the debtor's management or by the insolvency administrator – the latter either on their own initiative or upon request of the creditors' committee.
 Insolvency plans are, at least in large-scale insolvencies, tailored individually.
-The underlying concept is that creditors are often better off if the business of the insolvent company is continued.
+The underlying concept is that creditors are often better off if the business of the insolvent company continues.
 In addition, the insolvency plan procedure allows the implementation of corporate measures that could not be used otherwise.
-A restructuring and sale of the businesses via an insolvency plan may be particularly favourable if the value of the insolvent company consists of non-transferable intangible (IP) rights, concessions, licences, patents, favourable contracts12 or other assets that are not transferable in the course of an asset deal transaction without third-party consent.
+A restructuring and sale of the businesses via an insolvency plan may be particularly favourable if the value of the insolvent company consists of non-transferable intangible (intellectual property) rights, concessions, licences, patents, favourable contracts11 or other assets that are not transferable without third party consent.
 Other aspects that call for a restructuring of the debtor may be an intact stock exchange listing, the debtor's position as group parent with non-insolvent subsidiaries and a specific tax position.
-Often, insolvency plans are used to restructure the insolvent legal entity (in contrast to a liquidation of its assets and a subsequent winding down of the entity) by implementing haircuts, operational restructurings (such as the termination of unfavourable contracts) or a reduction of the personnel under insolvency rules.
+Restructuring measures implemented by means of an insolvency plan often include implementing haircuts of outstanding debt, operational restructurings (such as the termination of unfavourable contracts) or a reduction of personnel under insolvency rules.
 The restructured entity can then be sold and transferred to an investor.
 This will typically be an integral part of the insolvency plan and will become effective upon court confirmation.

-However, an insolvency plan can also provide that the debtor is liquidated by selling off business units as a whole by means of one or more asset deals, while winding down the remaining businesses by terminating unfavourable contracts with customers or suppliers, or both, and reducing staff.
+However, an insolvency plan can also provide that the debtor be liquidated by selling off business units as a whole by means of one or more asset deals while winding down the remaining businesses by terminating unfavourable contracts with customers or suppliers, or both, and reducing staff.
 Finally, an insolvency plan may also be used to modify the proceedings as such without containing any substantive provisions or regulating the winding down.

 Important clawback rights

-Informal restructuring instruments
+iii Informal restructuring instruments

-In German restructuring practice, a number of informal (i.e., not court-governed) tools and strategies may be observed, particularly in large-scale and cross-border cases, which often require innovative approaches to overcome the deficiencies of statutory laws.
+In German restructuring practice, a number of informal (i.e., not court governed) tools and strategies may be observed, particularly in large-scale and cross-border cases, which often require innovative approaches to overcome the deficiencies of statutory laws.

 The terms of bonds (including secured bonds) that are subject to German law and for which the German Bond Act 2009 applies can be restructured by majority vote of the creditors, provided that the bond terms explicitly foresee the possibility of such modifications.
 In addition, the bondholders must approve material amendments in a bondholder meeting with 75 per cent of the votes cast.
 Today, most bonds issued under German law contain a clause that enables amendments of the terms by creditor majority resolution.

 Recent legal developments